BGI-Qingdao/MetaTrass/README.md

 MetaTrass parameters and notices:
 ---
 * Required parameter:
-1. -rawdata input: raw stLFR sequencing data without split the barcode.
+1. -rawdata input: raw stLFR sequencing data without splitting the barcode.
-2. -cleandata input: Paired-end cleandata, should be split the barcode or convert to stLFR format.
+2. -cleandata input: Paired-end clean data, should split the barcode from sequences or convert to stLFR format.
-3. -outdir: the output path to storage your results.
+3. -outdir: the output path to storage of your results.
-4. -thread: a) in TB option, please set the maxium threads. b)in AP option, please make the value of thread * parallel equal to the maxuim threads.
+4. -thread: a) in TB option, please set the maximum threads. b)in AP option, please make the value of thread * parallel equal to the maximum threads.
-5. -runnow: decide you whether run the command line right now or not.
+5. -runnow: decide whether run the command line right now or not.
-6. -ref_db: assigning the prepared kraken2 reference database you concerned microbiome system.
+6. -ref_db: assigning the prepared kraken2 reference database.
 7. -genome_size: all single-species genome size table followed by reference of your microbiome.
-8. -parallel: determining the number of species to assembly in once time, coordinate with the number of thread to make the decision.
+8. -parallel: determining the number of species to assemble at one time, coordinate with the number of threads to make the decision.

 * Control parameter:
 1. -min_depth: filtering extreme low depth species, if you want to skip.
-2. -max_depth: limiting the reads number of species by barcode unit when over the thershold depth.
+2. -max_depth: limiting the reads number of species by barcode unit when over the threshold depth.
-3. -PCT: the purifying step required, Threshold of contig lnegth(0-1)
+3. -PCT: the purifying step required, threshold of contig length (0-1)
-4. -IDY: the purifying step required, Threshold of IDY (80 - 100)
+4. -IDY: the purifying step required, threshold of IDY (80 - 100)

 * Notices
-1. extrem-high depth species:
+1. extreme-high depth species:

-MetaTrass embeded the Supernova as the assembly tool, which would gain the longer continuity of genome while used the more assembly time.
-Sometimes it will meet the ultra-high depth species which fail to assembly because Supernova has a strict monitoring mechanism of input coverage.
-In particular, we recommend using linked-reads' assemblers, such as cloudSPAdes, to re-ssembly such species, which would be a alternative measures.
+MetaTrass embedded the Supernova as the assembly tool, which would gain the longer continuity of genome but take longer assembly time.
+Sometimes it will meet the ultra-high depth species which fail to assemble because Supernova has a strict monitoring mechanism of input coverage.
+In particular, we recommend using linked-reads' assemblers, such as cloudSPAdes, to re-assemble such species, which would be a alternative method.

-2. barcode with high interspeices shared:
+2. barcode with high interspecies shared:

-Some co-barconding or linked-reads data may have various degree strain crash rate, which means barcode shared with several speices.
-Such as MOCK data, which sequencing high depth with little number species.
-We devoloped a strict remove those reads in those shared barcodes, named TABrefiner_NOS.
+Some co-barcoding or linked-reads data may crash, which means barcodes are shared by several speices.
+We developed a tool to remove those reads with shared barcodes, named TABrefiner_NOS.
 You can alias the MetaTrass/tools/TABrefiner_NOS to MetaTrass/tools/TABrefiner, using the command "ln -s TABrefiner_NOS TABrefiner" is easy to replace.
-Please keeping the both versions of TABrefiner.
+Please keep both versions of TABrefiner.

 3. others similar to co-barcoding data:
-If you have other linked-reads data, plase convert to stLFR format.
-Since the number of long fragments with the same barcode in linked-reads is more than that of stLFR reads, more false-positive reads introduced into the co-barcoding refined read sets lead to unsuccessfully assembling of several species by Supernova.
-We also recommend using linked-reads' assemblers, such as SPAdes, to re-ssembly such species, which would be a compensation measures.
+If you have other linked-reads data, please convert them to stLFR format.
+Since the number of long fragments with the same barcode in linked-reads is greater than that of stLFR reads, more false-positive reads are introduced into the co-barcoding refined read sets, leading to the unsuccessfully assembling of several species by Supernova.
+We recommend to use other linked-reads' assemblers, such as CloudSPAdes, to re-assemble such species.

 Output files:
 ---